Understanding a Bad ADHD Day

 External Triggers

-Taking inventory of external stressors — and minimizing them when possible — helps prevent escalation on challenging days.
+Taking inventory of external stressors — and minimizing them when possible — helps prevent escalation.

 Internal Factors